 Along the quiet river town of Paducah, there exists a quirky little arts district called Lowertown.
-Full of architectural treasures and funky sculptures, the people here carry this unique geographical gem high on their shoulders.
+Full of architectural treasures and funky sculptures, the neighborhood residents carry this unique geographical gem high on their shoulders.
 But it wasn’t always this way.
-During the period of post-WWII suburbanization, urban core neighborhoods like Lowertown began to decline.
+During the period of post-WWII suburbanization, urban core communities like Lowertown began to decline.
 Blight, unemployment, and other social maladies followed.
-Seeing that the local market couldn’t save the area, the city launched the Artist Relocation Program to attract a different kind of investment: artists.
+Seeing that the local market couldn’t save the area, the city launched the Artist Relocation Program to attract a different kind of investor: artists.
 Creatives from all over the world answered the call, helping to transform Lowertown into a place unlike anywhere else.